kevin-eapen/Election_Analysis/README.md

 - Example 2: Tied County Voter Turnout
   - For this case we must modify the code in lines 112-115, as well as add a new conditional method to printing the largest county turnout results             depending on either a numerical lead for one county or a tie in voter turnout.
     - This could be accomplished by including an elif statment to the conditional in lines 112-115, and then another conditional statment under line 122         to decide which result to print.
 These modifications could be implemented in the code such as...
+      ```

-      (First, intialize 2 new variables under line 37 of the script. variable #1: "tie_turnout_votes = 0" and variable #2: "tie_turnout_counties = []"
+      # First, intialize 2 new variables under line 37 of the script.
-      (Next,under line 115)
+      tie_turnout_votes = 0
+      tie_turnout_counties = []
+      # Next, under line 115
       ...
           elif county_total_votes == largest_turnout_votes:
               tie_turnout_votes = county_total_votes
               tie_turnout_counties.append(county_name)
+      # under line 122, and eventually move print statment on line 123 to following conditional
+      # intialize variable for number list or range of tied counties (to later iterate through tied counties list index).
+      n_county_ties = range(tie_turnout_counties)
-      (under line 122, and eventually move print statment on line 123 to following conditional) (intialize variable for number of tied counties. variable: n_county_ties = range(tie_turnout_counties)) (add the conditional for which results to print and the code for what will be printed) if largest_turnout_votes == tie_turnout_votes:
+      # add the conditional for which results to print and the code for what will be printed
+      if largest_turnout_votes == tie_turnout_votes:
         print(
         f"\n{'-'*25}\n"